Best months to see northern lights!

 The Equinox effect is still very strong in early April.
 This means that chances for big auroras to happen are equally high in April as in March.

-However, after the spring equinox, the night time decreases rapidly in Lapland.
+However, after the spring Equinox, the night time decreases rapidly in Lapland.
 In early April, the night time lasts for about 4-5 hours, still giving us fair chances to see the auroras.
-With each week, the night time decreases, reducing the chances.
+But, with each day, the night time shortens, reducing the chances.

 Contact me